Lilly Reich: Career

-In 1921–22, Reich organized and prepared two large exhibitions to be shown at the Newark Museum in Newark, New Jersey.
+From 1921 to 1922, Reich organized and prepared two large exhibitions to be shown at the Newark Museum in Newark, New Jersey.
 The first exhibition, entitled "The Applied Arts," consisted entirely of women's clothing and accessories, seeking to promote the revival of German fashion and increase cooperation between artists and manufacturers.
 The second exhibition was an enormous undertaking with the display of more than 1,600 objects, many chosen by Reich, to showcase the quality and breadth of German industrial design.
 Over 4,000 people visited the exhibition between 18 April and 31 May 1922 and the Newark Museum acquired over sixty-five objects from the exhibition, including a children's clothing design by Reich.
 The show did not travel in the United States as hoped, given a strong anti-German sentiment subsequent to the First World War.
 Nonetheless, the show had a profound effect on American design and its influences may be seen in the work of U.S. designers after this date.

 From 1924 to 1926, she worked at the Messeamt, or Trade Fair Office, in Frankfurt am Main.
 There, she was in charge of organizing and designing trade fairs.
 It was there that she met Ludwig Mies van der Rohe, vice president of the Deutscher Werkbund.
 This sparked a period of involvement of furniture for van der Rohe as the two collaborated on many projects together.
 In 1927, the two worked on "Die Wohnung" in Stuttgart for the Werkbund.
 She designed many interiors for this exhibition including "Wohnraum in Spiegelglas" ("living space in mirror glass").
 In 1929 she became the artistic director for the German contribution to the Barcelona World Exposition, where van der Rohe designed his world-famous pavilion.
 This is where the famous Barcelona chair made its first appearance.
 This pavilion was considered the highlight of their design efforts.

 One of her most significant expositions was during the International Exposition of 1929 in Barcelona.
-During this, she stressed the need for aligning design with industrial processes and serial production.
-With this she created mass-produced objects, neatly stacked side by side by the hundreds in elegant, tailored contexts, Reich in fact dissolved the individual unit in an abstract and global image.
+She stressed the need for aligning design with industrial processes and serial production.
+With this she created mass-produced objects, neatly stacked side by side by the hundreds in elegant, tailored contexts; Reich in fact dissolved the individual unit in an abstract and global image.